cronvel/terminal-kit/doc/events.md

     CTRL_C ALT_C CTRL_ALT_C ALT_SHIFT_C
     ...

 Sometime, a key matches multiple combination.
 For example CTRL-M on linux boxes is always the same as ENTER.
 So the event will provide as the 'name' argument the most useful/common, here *ENTER*.
 However the 'matches' argument will contain `[ ENTER , CTRL_M ]`.

 Also notice that some terminal will support less keys.
 For example, the Linux Console does not support SHIFT/CTRL/ALT + Arrows keys, it will produce a normal arrow key.
 There is no workaround here, the underlying keyboard driver simply does not support this.

 KP_* keys needs `applicationKeypad()`, e.g. without it KP_1 will report '1' or END.

-Some terminal does not support `applicationKeypad()` at all, sometime turning numlock off can works, sometime not, so it is nearly impossible to differentiate (for example) a KP_1 from an END, or a KP_7 from a HOME.
+Some terminal does not support `applicationKeypad()` at all, sometime turning numlock off can works, sometime not, so it is nearly impossible to differentiate (for example) a KP_1 from an END, or a KP_7 from a HOME:
+**dont rely too much on that!**

+If you have to use some of those less supported keys, either provide alternatives keys, or make key bindings configurable.

+<a name="ref.event.mouse"></a>
+### 'mouse' event ( name , data )

+* name `string` the name of the subtype of event
+* data `Object` provide the mouse coordinates and keyboard modifiers status, where:
+	* x `number` the row number where the mouse is
+	* y `number` the column number where the mouse is
+	* ctrl `boolean` true if the CTRL key is down or not
+	* alt `boolean` true if the ALT key is down or not
+	* shift `boolean` true if the SHIFT key is down or not

+Activated when grabInput() is called with the 'mouse' options, e.g. `{ mouse: 'button' }`, `{ mouse: 'drag' }` or `{ mouse: 'motion' }`.

+The argument 'name' can be:

+* MOUSE_LEFT_BUTTON_PRESSED: well... it is emitted when the left mouse button is pressed
+* MOUSE_LEFT_BUTTON_RELEASED: when this button is released
+* MOUSE_RIGHT_BUTTON_PRESSED, MOUSE_RIGHT_BUTTON_RELEASED, MOUSE_MIDDLE_BUTTON_PRESSED, MOUSE_MIDDLE_BUTTON_RELEASED: self explanatory
+* MOUSE_WHEEL_UP, MOUSE_WHEEL_DOWN: self explanatory
+* MOUSE_OTHER_BUTTON_PRESSED, MOUSE_OTHER_BUTTON_RELEASED: a fourth mouse button is sometime supported
+* MOUSE_BUTTON_RELEASED: a button were released, however the terminal does not tell us which one
+* MOUSE_MOTION: if the options `{ mouse: 'motion' }` is passed to grabInput(), every moves of the mouse will fire this event, if `{ mouse: 'drag' }` is given, it will be fired if the mouse move while a button is pressed

+*Good* terminals will provide everything: which specific buttons was pressed, which was released, mouse wheel, motions...

+Some terminals will just report *MOUSE_BUTTON_RELEASED* for any button releases instead of the correct *MOUSE_LEFT_BUTTON_RELEASED* / *MOUSE_RIGHT_BUTTON_RELEASED* / *MOUSE_MIDDLE_BUTTON_RELEASED* / *MOUSE_OTHER_BUTTON_RELEASED*.

+Some terminals will never report *MOUSE_RIGHT_BUTTON_PRESSED* (e.g. *Gnome-Terminal*), instead it triggers the terminal's context menu.

+Some terminals will never report *MOUSE_MOTION*.
+By the way, **you can still get the mouse position** when a button is pressed (or released): the *data* argument still contains the x and y coordinates of the mouse when said event was fired.

+So your application should not rely too much on less supported features: it should always provide alternatives.